 There will ultimately be a minimum overall contribution rate of 8% of each employee's qualifying earnings, of which at least 3% must come from the employer.
 The balance is made up of employees' contributions and associated tax relief.

-If you are not in a company scheme, you should make your own arrangements, since relying on the state pension is already questionable, and will become more so with each passing year.
+If you are not in a good employer scheme, you should make your own arrangements, since relying on the state pension will not be adequate for a comfortable retirement.

-Where pension savings in any of the last three years’ PIPs were less than £50,000, the ‘unused relief’ carries forward, but you must have been a pension scheme member during a tax year to bring forward unused relief from that year.
-However, please note that where premiums in one year are less than the annual allowance, followed by premiums exceeding the annual allowance in a later year, the unused relief carrying forward is reduced.
+Where pension savings in any of the last three years' pension input periods (PIPs) were less than the annual allowance, the 'unused relief' is brought forward, but you must have been a pension scheme member during a tax year to bring forward unused relief from that year.
+The unused relief for any particular year must be used within three years.

-Note that the annual allowance charge will claw back all tax relief on premiums in excess of the maximum.
+If contributions are paid in excess of the annual allowance, a charge - the annual allowance charge - is payable.
+The effect of the annual allowance charge is to claw back all tax relief on premiums in excess of the maximum.
 Where the charge exceeds £2,000, arrangements can be made for the charge to be paid by the pension trustees and recovered by adjustment to policy benefits.

-Where pension savings exceed the £1.5m lifetime allowance at retirement (and fixed, primary or enhanced protection is not available) a tax charge arises:
+The overall tax-advantaged pension savings lifetime allowance is £1.25m.
+It will fall to £1m from 6 April 2016.
+Where total pension savings exceed the lifetime allowance at retirement (and fixed, primary or enhanced protection is not available) a tax charge arises:

 Tax charge (excess paid as annuity)